Thogsit/Flexeme/README.md

 jsonpickle==1.2    # For data loading and storage scipy>=1.3.1       # Used for the Hungarian algorithm when evaluating 3+ untangles tqdm>=4.38.0       # Used for progressbars
-networkx>=2.4      # Used for shortest-paths and general graph utils numpy>=1.17.3      # Used for matrix operations rapidfuzz>=0.9.1   # Used for fuzzy string matching pygraphviz>=1.6    # Used as the main way to interact with .dot files pydot>=1.4.1       # Used as a fall-back method to read .dot files grakel>=0.1a6      # Used for the WL-kernel implementation nltk>=3.4.4        # Used for tokenisation
+networkx==2.3      # Used for shortest-paths and general graph utils numpy<1.19.0       # Used for matrix operations rapidfuzz>=0.9.1   # Used for fuzzy string matching pygraphviz>=1.6    # Used as the main way to interact with .dot files pydot==1.4.1       # Used as a fall-back method to read .dot files grakel>=0.1a6      # Used for the WL-kernel implementation nltk>=3.4.4        # Used for tokenisation
 ```

+Due to these package constraints, Python3.8 or lower is required to successfully install `numpy<1.19.0`.

 Apart from the python requirements, the extractor requires running in a MS Windows system with .NET 4.5 installed.
 We have not validated this under Wine in Linux.
 We have validated it to work under WSL1.

+**Note: Graphviz installation under Windows has been made a bit easier, see their [docs](https://pygraphviz.github.io/documentation/stable/install.html#windows) for up to date instructions.
+The following paragraph is outdated.**

 To install pygraphviz on Windows, one should apply the patch from [here](https://github.com/Kagami/pygraphviz/commit/fe442dc16accb629c3feaf157af75f67ccabbd6e) to a clone of the repository and install the patched repository using the steps from [here](https://github.com/pygraphviz/pygraphviz/issues/58) pointing to a 64-bit version of graphviz, obtainable from [here](https://ci.appveyor.com/project/ellson/graphviz/build/job/fry9cmn4jfegw13l/artifacts)